Crypto-driven marketplace Zora raises $2M to build a sustainable creator economy – TechCrunch

 But those houses are all other people’s houses, which leads into the reason that Zora is launching a token.

-The token drop serves multiple purposes.
+The token drop serves multiple purposes:

 - It unites fans across multiple silos.
-Whether they’re on Intsa, Tiktok, Spotify or Snapchat, they can all earn tokens.
+Whether they’re on Intsa, TikTok, Spotify or Snapchat, they can all earn tokens.
 That token serves as a unifying community unit of value that they all understand and pivot around.
 It’s a way to own a finite binary “atom” of an artist’s digital being.

 - It creates a pool of value that an artist can own and distribute themselves.
 Currently you cannot buy $RAC directly.
 You can only earn it.
 Some of that is retroactive for loyal supporters.
 If, for instance, you followed RAC on Bandcamp dating back to 2009, you’ll get some of a pool of 25,000 RAC.
 Bought a bit of RAC merch?
 You get some credit in tokens too.
-Future RAC distributions will be given to Patron supporters, merch purchasers etc.
+Future RAC distributions will be given to Patron supporters, merch purchasers, etc.

-- The value stays in the artists universe, rather than being spun out into currency.
+- The value stays in the artist’s universe, rather than being spun out into currency.
 It serves as a way for the artist to incentivize, reward and energize their followers.
 RAC fans who buy his mixtape get tokens, and they can redeem them for purchases of further merch.

 - It allows more flexibility for creators whose work doesn’t fall so neatly into package-able categories.
 Performance art, activism, bite-sized entertainment.
-These are not easy to ‘drop’ for money.
+These are not easy to “drop” for money.
 But if you have a circulating token that grows in value as you grow your audience, there is definitely something there.

 The future of Zora most immediately involves spinning up a self-service version of the marketplace, allowing creators and entrepreneurs to launch their products without a direct partnership and onboarding.
 There are many, many uncertainties here and the team has a lot of challenges ahead on the traction and messaging front.
 But as mentioned, some early releases have shown promise, and the philosophy is sound and much needed.
-As the creator universe/passion economy/what you call it depends on how old you are/fandom merchant wave rises there is definitely an opportunity to rethink how the value of their contributions are assigned and whether there is a way to turn the long-term labor of building a community into long-term value.
+As the creator universe/passion economy/whatever you call it depends on how old you are/fandom merchant wave rises, there is definitely an opportunity to rethink how the value of their contributions are assigned and whether there is a way to turn the long-term labor of building a community into long-term value.

 The last traded price of RAC’s tape, BOY, by the way? $3,713, up 18,465%.